Andrew L. Urban.

 Here is a nutshell, Speakman reveals the contemptible attitude of the callous and/or misguided politician.
 We can also understand why some members of the public may shake their heads and all their disbelief about a justice system that doesn’t deliver justice.
 The public should be outraged.

 “But the evidence clearly, in my view, reaches the necessary threshold for some kind of intervention.”
+(Ed: His recommendation was prompted by a petition endorsed by three Nobel Laureates and more than 150 other scientists and science advocates,” say her support team.)

 Given the vast volume of expert medical evidence that counters the conviction, well beyond the required threshold of reasonable doubt, the Attorney-General’s ‘intervention’ is too little, too late.